nilsherzig/helix-markdown-preview/README.md

 - code highlight
 - GitHub markdown support
 - GitHub markdown theme
+- all files a embedded into the binary

 ## Things I would like to change / implement